ciromattia/kcc/README.md

 - flat folders
 - PDF *(extracting only contained JPG images)*

-For now the script does not understand folder depth, so it will work on flat folders/archives only.
+~~For now the script does not understand folder depth, so it will work on flat folders/archives only.~~ As of v.
+1.50, KCC supports subfolders!

 ## REQUIREMENTS
 - `kindlegen` in /usr/local/bin/